 - Provision of financial products and services;

 - Administration of your investments;

-- Promotion of ideas and events relating to
+- Promotion of ideas and events relating to services we provide;

 - Maintenance of records of communications and management of your relationship with us;